What can older adults do to reduce their risk of illness?

 If you run into difficulty stocking up on your prescriptions at the pharmacy, consider refilling your medications with a mail-order service, the CDC says.
 You can also ask your physician to switch your prescription from a 30-day supply to a 90-day supply to make sure you have enough medication to get through a longer period of time.

-And make sure you have enough food in the house in case you have to stay home for an extended period.
 If you need to run out for necessities, the CDC has guidance on how to do so safely.
 On the list:

 - Stay at least 6 feet away from others while shopping and while in line.